Shihao-H/Trip-Planning-App/README.md

 I would say my English is good most of time but when it comes to some new concepts, local adage or sayings I don't konw, I still need to use my phone dictionary.
 If some day you find me suddenly being silent when communicating with you, I may just need to organize my language.

 I consider myself an independent and self-displined person, I have procrastination but usually I will set myself a deadline before the true deadline.
 I have two siblings, they are the most invaluable gift that I received from my parents.
 Travelling and communicating with people from different background fasinate me.
 It is too young for me to write a bio(LOL), but as a materilist, I hope I can earn it every single day.

+### Josh Keahey
+I am currently a senior in CS, and I finished my math minor last semester.
+I have been going to school for a while now, as it took me a long time to figure out what I wanted to do with my life.
+After working some... not super exciting jobs for a while, I moved to
+China for 6 months in 2013.
+The trip changed my life, and helped me decide to come back and try to get a job in the gaming industry.
+This major has not always been the easiest for me, but it has undoubtedly been rewarding and fun.
+In other walks of life, I love running, music, board games, making people laugh, and (it should go without saying) video games.
+Also, if there some piece of random knowledge or pop culture reference, there is a high chance I will know it.
+I have so much utterly pointless information in my head.

 # Manifesto